Your Credit Score

 Details of your IVA are considered public information and it will be listed on the Individual Insolvency Register, therefore the concept of debt will be no secret from any potential creditors.

-Credit score after an IVA
+Credit score after successfully completing an IVA

 Details of your IVA will remain on the Insolvency Register for the duration of your IVA and will be removed three months after your IVA has come to an end.
 You can find out more about life after an IVA from our blog.

 A record of your IVA will remain on your credit file for six years from the date the IVA starts.
+The same is true even if the IVA fails.

 How to improve your credit score